 The normal requirements for embarking upon a this degree are:

-If you lack the formal academic qualifications needed to enter a postgraduate or post-experience degree, there are several alternative routes to follow - some based on experience.
+If you lack the formal academic qualifications needed to enter a postgraduate or post-experience degree, there are several alternative routes to follow - some based on experience, please contact the Future Students Enquiry Team.

 International entry requirements